Committee for Adelaide: History

 Established in 2013, the Committee for Adelaide is part of the Committees for Cities and Regions Network.

 Its founding members are Ernst & Young and oil and gas company Santos Ltd and its foundation was influenced by political lobbyist Ian Smith.

 Its inaugural chair was Colin Goodall, a retiree from the oil and gas sector.
 He was replaced by James Blackburn, a partner with PwC in November 2017 and by Professor David Lloyd, the vice chancellor and president of the University of South Australia in August 2019.

 The first general manager of the Committee for Adelaide was Timothy Horton, who was followed by Matt Clemow in 2014.
 The first full-time chief executive officer of the Committee, Jodie van Deventer, began in September 2016.

 Governance and membership

-Its membership of the Committee for Adelaide is made up of some of the most diverse and influential organisations in South Australia.
+Its membership of the Committee for Adelaide is made up of some of many diverse and influential organisations in South Australia.

 Its board includes professionals across numerous industries.
 As of January 2024, Raymond Spencer is chair, and Heather Croall is a board member.
 Frances Adamson AC, Governor of South Australia, is patron.

 As of October 2025, Sam Dighton is CEO.

 The Committee for Adelaide has four different tiers of membership: Platinum, Corporate, Small Enterprise Member, and Associate Member.